sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 In a graph vision, this means you have to think about the n nodes of your system, but also about the m ways nodes communicate between them (with m somewhere between n-1 and n\*(n-1)/2).
 "In other words, the more you add micro-services, the more you multiply how they interact and fail with each other."

+"more details about the resiliency challenge - choose/merge, first for idea, second more practical"

 For the reasons given above, it was obvious from the start that our main challenge would not be system availability or scalability, but rather the resiliency to fault in the system: job failure, but also communication failure, for example when a connection would be lost and a printer could not receive or send messages to the pooling system.
 Having to deal with such a constraint was new to us.

-"more details about the resiliency challenge"
 We had to design fully autonomous worker, able to perform their job of monitoring the printer while processing an item, even with a long loss of connection/communication.
 And we had to design a supervisor, which could fully retrieve and reconciliate the state when communication would be back with the worker.

 A thought framework for our case: the distributed reactive loop